karz0n/karz0n.github.io/_posts/2020-09-05-dynamic-libraries.md

 Configuration file: **/etc/ld.so.conf**
 Configuration Commands : **ldconfig**

-The main purposes of configuration command are <u>processing configuration file</u> and <u>creating cache</u> to speed up loading of applications.
+The main purposes of configuration command are processing configuration file and creating cache to speed up loading of applications.

 There are two available ways to specify additional place of libraries:
 * Change configuration file;